 Circumstances: On March 25, 2016, concealed handgun permit holder Octavia W. Dodson, 28, allegedly shot and killed Deshun T. Freeman, 21.
 Just before 11:00 PM on March 25, several people called 911 to report hearing gunshots.
 Dodson was among the callers, telling police that he had shot a man who he claimed had pulled a gun on him.
 Dodson told police he was armed, had left the scene, and would turn himself in to police.
 Milwaukee’s ShotSpotter system detected six shots near the intersection of N. 10th Street and W. Concordia Avenue.
 Investigators found two bullet holes in a house at that location.
 Officers found Freeman lying face down in the street, having been shot three times, including once in the head.
 No firearms were found with Freeman.
 A green Buick Park Avenue was parked nearby with the engine running and the headlights on.
 Officers went to a home a block away to meet Dodson, who directed officers to a 9mm pistol.
 Next to the pistol was a 17 round magazine, loaded with 11 rounds.
 Dodson told police that he was driving when he was rear-ended while stopped at a red light by a blue Buick with bluish purple window tint.
 He claimed that when he got out to inspect the damage the other car kept driving.
 Dodson said that as he continued driving, a car came speeding up behind him before pulling over and parking at the side of the road.
 Dodson said he recognized the car as the one that hit him so he pulled over as well.
 Dodson then claimed a man got out of the car, yelled an expletive and ran toward him with his hands in his pockets.
 Dodson initially told investigators he fired from inside his car, but later said he left his car and shot the man from a standing position.
 Police noted discrepancies between Dodson’s description of the car that struck him and the car found at the scene and were investigating whether any accident took place at all.
 Dodson was charged with homicide.

-Source: “Concealed-carry permit holder charged in shooting death,” Milwaukee Journal Sentinel, April 4, 2016.
+Source: “Octavia Dodson pleads guilty in fatal shooting over car accident,” cbs58.com, July 18, 2016; “Concealed-carry permit holder charged in shooting death,” Milwaukee Journal Sentinel, April 4, 2016.

-Concealed Handgun Permit Holder: Amy Van Wagner PENDING
+Concealed Handgun Permit Holder: Amy Van Wagner CONVICTED

 Date: May 17, 2015